 We can probably all agree that being locked up at home for hours on end can be extremely boring, especially after a few months.
 While some people are managing to overcome boredom with some fun and exciting activities, others are having a hard time finding ways to pass the time.
-If you’re feeling bored during quarantine or you’re simply feeling unproductive, why not kill some time by watching your favourite streamers on Twitch?
+If you’re feeling bored during quarantine or you’re simply feeling unproductive, why not kill some time by watching your favorite streamers on Twitch?

-By downloading Twitch VODs locally, you’ll be able to view past broadcasts from your favourite streamers, even after they have been removed from the platform.
+By downloading Twitch VODs locally, you’ll be able to view past broadcasts from your favorite streamers, even after they have been removed from the platform.
 This way, you don’t have to worry about missing an important live stream.